 5. We tackled deforestation on two major new fronts

-As the next step in our work to increase traceability in the palm oil supply chain, we helped evolve a mapping platform that uses data from satellite imaging technology to pinpoint exactly where companies are operating.
+As the next step in our work to increase traceability in the palm oil supply chain, we helped evolve that uses data from satellite imaging technology to pinpoint exactly where companies are operating.
 This essentially means that any supplier or plantation that flouts the rules – and causes deforestation – will no longer be able to hide.
-We also embarked on a multi-partner project to sustainably certify medium-sized palm oil growers and farmers in Sabah, Malaysia.
+We also embarked on a to sustainably certify medium-sized palm oil growers and farmers in Sabah, Malaysia.
 Part of the initiative will protect two ecological corridors that are natural habitats for orangutans and elephants – both critically endangered.

 6. We brought eight young social entrepreneurs into the family

 A business that provides sterile birthing kits to pregnant women in Nigeria and a scheme that uses mobile technology to create dignified income opportunities for waste pickers in India... just two of the inspiring winners of our 2018 Young Entrepreneur Awards (YEA).
-All winners get funding, coaching and a place on a residential accelerator programme run by the University of Cambridge Institute for Sustainability Leadership, followed by a year of mentoring.
-Read about their social enterprises.
+All winners get funding, coaching and a place on a residential accelerator programme run by the University of Cambridge Institute for Sustainability Leadership, followed by a year of mentoring. their social enterprises.

 7. We partnered with a vaccine charity to tackle child mortality in India